 A. Substitution: Teams shall be considered to consist of a minimum of five (5) up to a maximum of twelve (12) runners, each of whose names must appear on the Regional/Sectional Online List of Participants.
 Seven (7) runners may be entered at any level in the state series.
-Any runner listed on the Regional/Sectional Online List of Participants, and only those listed on the Regional/Sectional Online List of Participants, may be used as one of the seven (7) in the regional, sectional and/or state final.
+Any runner listed on the Regional/Sectional Online List of Participants, and only those listed on the Regional/Sectional Online List of Participants, on the seven (7) in the regional, sectional and/or state final.
 Note: No substitutions may be made by a team (coach) after a tag has been issued to any runner from that team at the starting line.